-These are Exhibits C, D and E discussed above.
+1361 These are Exhibits C, D and E discussed above.

-The 2.0 or greater interest rate coverage ratio is a "screen test" used by the Commission to provide comfort that the issuance will not impair the public utility's ability to perform its public utility service.
+1362 The 2.0 or greater interest rate coverage ratio is a "screen test" used by the Commission to provide comfort that the issuance will not impair the public utility's ability to perform its public utility service.
 See ITC Great Plains, LLC, 147 FERC ¶ 61,005 at PP 10-12 (2014).
 The 2.0 or greater interest rate coverage ratio is not expressly required under FPA section 204 or Part 34 of the Commission's regulations.
-The Commission, however, does accept an interest rate coverage ratio of less than 2.0 upon an express showing in the application of an alternative basis supporting the adequacy of a lower coverage ratio that allows the Commission to conclude the proposed issuance "will not impair [the applicant's] ability to perform public utility service."
-See, e.g., S.C.
+The Commission may accept an interest rate coverage ratio of less than 2.0 upon an express showing in the application of an alternative basis supporting the adequacy of a lower coverage ratio that

+- inclusion of incremental revenues from increased rates or assumptions of future cost recovery in the required financial exhibits to demonstrate compliance with the 2.0 coverage ratio; applicants must submit Exhibits C, D and E using actual revenues but may include information regarding prospective revenues that could provide the Commission with an alternative basis for concluding that applicants with less than 2.0 coverage ratio can service the proposed debt issuance without impairing the applicant's ability to perform public utility services;1363 - proposed rate caps that use relatively large spreads (e.g., 800 to 1000 points above referenced floating rates such as Fed Funds rate and LIBOR); - financial statements (i.e., balance sheets, income statements and statements of cash flow) older than 120 days; - excessive redactions of information as non-public (i.e., redacted information should be limited to information not yet disclosed to the SEC or otherwise not disclosed in the ordinary course of business such as planned capital expenditures, etc.); - use of inappropriate pro forma adjustments to the required financial exhibits such as the imputation of assumed interest income from the proceeds of the requested issuances;1364 and allows the Commission to conclude the proposed issuance "will not impair [the applicant's] ability to perform [public utility] service."
+See, e.g., AEP West Va.
+Transmission Co., 152 FERC ¶ 61,153 at PP 14-17 (approving interest rate coverage ratio of 0.54 upon showing that Commission-approved formula rate provided for the recovery of all costs associated with the proposed issuances and borrowings); S.C.
 Elec. & Gas Co., 149 FERC ¶ 61,008 at P 15 (2014) (approving interest rate coverage ratio of 1.41 upon showing that exclusive nature of long-term power sales agreement with affiliate co-applicant and formula rate providing guaranteed revenue stream and parent guarantee for third-party debt provided an alternative basis upon which the proposed issuance will not impair ability to perform public utility service); Portland Gen. Elec.
 Co., 145 FERC ¶ 61,063 at P 17 (2014) (approving interest rate coverage ratio of 1.67 upon showing it was due to two non-recurring events, the utility was financially sound and otherwise retained access to the capital markets).